gbif/data-blog/content/post/2021-07-21-did-you-know.md

 - we do not publish counts, location, or any other information on registered users (option b)
 - **activity report** (option c): yearly generated activity reports are linked from all "country or area" pages, like in [this example](https://www.gbif.org/country/CR/summary).
 	- incidentally: if you truncate the URL of such an [activity report](https://analytics-files.gbif.org/country/CR/GBIF_CountryReport_CR.pdf), you can also find your way to the underlying analytics tables (see option a)
-- option d): while this may have some historic interest, we do not maintain metrics on publishing tools and protocols that were used for data publication over time.
+- while this may have some historic interest, we do not maintain metrics on publishing tools and protocols that were used for data publication over time (option d).
 Old data snapshots representing past stages do exist; they are not readily available for access though

 ---
 ### Congratulations!